umbraco/UmbracoDocs/Documentation/Using-Umbraco/Backoffice-Overview/Property-Editors/Built-in-Property-Editors/XPath-CheckBox-List.md

 ###Values

 This setting determines if the returned data are NodeIds or Node Names.
-Generally this is set to "Node Ids" as it provides the posibility to access full node data.
+Generally this is set to "Node Ids" as it provides the possibility to access full node data.

 ##Content Example